SharedStake/SIPs/SIPS/sip-1.md

 ## SIP Work Flow

-Parties involved in the process are the _author_, the [_SIP editors_](#SIP-editors), and the Yearn community.
+Parties involved in the process are the _author_, the [_SIP editors_](#SIP-editors), and the SharedStake community.

 :warning: Before you begin, vet your idea, this will save you time.
-Ask the Yearn community first if an idea is original to avoid wasting time on something that will be rejected based on prior research (searching the Internet does not always do the trick).
+Ask the SharedStake community first if an idea is original to avoid wasting time on something that will be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will have the intend effect.
-The appropriate public forum to gauge interest around your SIP is [the unofficial Yearn Discord] or [the unofficial Yearn Telegram].
+The appropriate public forum to gauge interest around your SIP is [the unofficial SharedStake Discord] or [the unofficial SharedStake Telegram].

 Your role as the champion is to write the SIP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful SIP will move along: